-Although there are a few watercourses (specifically pans) on the greater Farm Visserspan No. 40, there are no watercourses on, or within 32m of, the development footprint site for Project 4, which lies on the extreme northern boundary of the farm.
+Although there are a few watercourses (specifically pans) on the greater Farm Visserspan No. 40, there are no watercourses on, or within 32m of, the development footprint site for Project 2, which lies on the extreme western boundary of the farm.
 Due to the existing water allocation, it is still to be determined if a water use licence authorisation will be required.

 Although the topography may appear fairly flat, the landscape is characterised by undulating rises and valleys which create significant visual screening for infrastructure with a low vertical extent.
 Any structures under 10m can be easily absorbed into the landscape.
-The general topography of specifically Project 4, is characterised by a relatively flat terrain for the entire proposed development footprint.
-There is a wetland/pan towards the centre of the scattering of mature Acacia spp. (sweet thorn trees) on the slopes of this hill and it is therefore indicated by the botanical specialist, as a no-go area in terms of land available for Project 4's development area.
+The general topography of specifically Project 2, is characterised by an increased slope/hill to the south western corner of the proposed development footprint.
+There is a scattering of mature Acacia spp. (sweet thorn trees) on the slopes of this hill and it is therefore indicated by the botanical specialist, as a no-go area in terms of land available for Project 2's development area.